How To Run 5k In 19 Minutes: Complete Guide + Training Plan

 Long Runs

-Long runs build physical and mental endurance.
-They strengthen your musculoskeletal system and cardiovascular system, and help increase the ability of your Type I muscle fibers to oxidize fat and produce energy through aerobic respiration.
+Long runs build up physical and mental endurance.
+They strengthen your musculoskeletal system and cardiovascular system, upping your heart rate and helping increase the ability of your Type I muscle fibers to oxidize fat and produce energy through aerobic respiration.

 Speed Workouts